 - Rebate of $0.15/Watt up to a maximum of $6,500

 Businesses can now use the Federal Tax Provision for Clean Energy Equipment to fully expense their solar system.
 This means a CCA rate of 100% and the abolishment of the first year rule.

-Prince Edward Island has the second highest potential to produce solar energy in all of Canada, receiving more solar irradiation than most other provinces!
+Prince Edward Island has the seventh-highest potential to produce solar energy in all of Canada, receiving more solar irradiation than most other provinces!

 According to data from National Resources Canada, the average solar system in Prince Edward Island can produce 1104kWh of electricity per kW of solar panels per year.

 Here is how much an average solar system can produce each month, as well as the solar irradiance potential map for Prince Edward Island:

 This yearly average decreases as you move east in the province and increases as you move west.
 For example, a 1kW solar system in: